 In default, borrowers could also face relentless collection agencies or could even have their wages garnished.
 Plus, in most cases, student loans can’t be discharged even if the borrower files for bankruptcy.

-But take heart: Those borrowers with federal student loans may have options for pausing or temporarily reducing their monthly payments if they’ve found themselves in a tough financial spot.
+Borrowers with federal student loans may have other options for pausing or temporarily reducing their monthly payments if they’ve found themselves in a tough financial spot.
 Namely, borrowers can apply for either student loan deferment or forbearance from the federal government in order to avoid default.

 It can be tough to figure out the difference between these two programs and which is best for your situation.
 Here’s a breakdown of the differences between student loan deferment and forbearance.